kstrauch94/Elevator-Visualizer/README.md

 ```
 $ python Elevator.py
 ```
+The command opens a visualization window and a control window with several buttons.
+Press "Initialize Connection" to start visualizing.

 If using the socket communication, remember to start the server.
-The server inclued in the package can be started by using the following command in the server folder:
+The server included in the package can be started by using the following command in the server folder:
 ```
 $ python SolverServer.py
 ```

-The command opens a visualization window and a control window with several buttons.
-Press "Initialize Connection" to start visualizing.
-If using the server make sure to start it.

 The visualization has vertical rectangle divided into squares as the elevator shaft.
 The elevator is a red square.
 The last action performed is visualized below by either an arrow or a rectangle.
 An "N" is displayed if no action was taken.
 Stats might be displayed on the right side of the window.

-It is also possible to just solve the instance with the encodings provided in the Config.py file or by arguments, and print the full plan without visualizing by using the -o command. (clingo is required)
+It is also possible to just solve the instance with the local solver and print the full plan without visualizing by using the -o command. -e and -i arguments can be used to set the encoding and the instance.

 ```
-$ python Elevator.py -o
+$ python Elevator.py -o -i $INSTANCE -e $ENCODING
 ```

 ## Encoding and Instance specification

 The encodings and instances specification depend on the system being used.
-The following specifications are for the built in systems.
+The following specifications are for the built in Encoding Manager.

 #### When visualizing a plan the plan file must have: